michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0127.md

 - n: (physics) the ratio of the number of atoms of a specific isotope of an element to the total number of isotopes present
 - n: (chemistry) the ratio of the total mass of an element in the earth's crust to the total mass of the earth's crust; expressed as a percentage or in parts per million
 ### Family
+- abundance: abundances+
+- abound: abounded, abounding, abounds, abundant
+- abounding: aboundingly
-abundance: abundances+;abound: abounded, abounding, abounds, abundant;abounding: aboundingly;abundant: abundance, abundanter, abundantly, overabundant, superabundant;overabundant: overabundance, overabundantly;superabundant: superabundance, superabundantly
+- abundant: abundance, abundanter, abundantly, overabundant, superabundant
+- overabundant: overabundance, overabundantly
+- superabundant: superabundance, superabundantly
 ### Examples
 - Thanks to an abundance of major-league album releases in 2016, and some genuine coups by bookers, however, an imaginative summer season is on the horizon.
 - And for the caviar substitute, add delicate pinky-orange trout roe, glistening like pearls, and used in abundance.